With Summer school holidays fast approaching for the Northern Hemisphere, now is the perfect time to plan your next vacation.

 We think the Bavarian city of Munich in southern Germany is a wonderful destination for families with children of all ages.
 It is easily accessible and has a variety of things to see and do, and even the parents will be thrilled.

 Location, Location, Location

 Munich is a lovely city to visit and stay.
 It’s easy to navigate if you are driving, or if you prefer, book your hotel in the city and use the Hop On Hop Off Bus, or simply walk around.
 The choice is yours.

-If you choose to stay in Munich within the city centre, that usually means you have to pay for parking if you have a vehicle like we did when we stayed at Hotel Torbräu or Hotel Torbraeu or stay outside of the city and the parking is usually available at no charge.
-When we stayed in the outer area of the city, we stayed at gorgeous Hotel Laimer Hof and parked out the front or adjacent to the hotel in the side street.
+If you choose to stay in Munich within the city center, that usually means you have to pay for parking if you have a vehicle like we did when we stayed at Hotel Torbräu or Hotel Torbraeu or stay outside of the city and the parking is usually available at no charge.
+When we stayed in the outer area of the city, we stayed at the gorgeous Hotel Laimer Hof and parked out the front or adjacent to the hotel in the side street.

 Wherever you decide to rest your head, I’d suggest ensuring the hotel includes a good hearty breakfast, and the location works for you – so that you and your family are set to explore Munich.

 So here is our list for families of Top Ten Things To Do In Munich

 This gorgeous clock is full of movement, sound, and excitements as it attracts young and old.
 It can lure quite a crowd, so best get there a few minutes easily, like we did.

 It chimes with a display of dancing and playing figurines at both 11:00 a.m. and 12:00 noon each day.

 Marienplatz Square is a great place to start your time in Munich.